 Reading and a passion for education are often intertwined, so it makes sense that an interest in education would lead you to curiosity through reading.
 Whether you’re a teacher looking to expand your bookshelf, a future teacher looking to learn as much as you can, a parent or even a student, there are so many books about education to choose from when you’re looking for some new reads.
 From memoirs of education to psychology books that can teach you about the mechanics of teaching, here are nine great books about education that you can read right now.

 This book is all about allowing children to experience nature, freedom and agency through spending time outdoors and adventuring.
-This book is nonfiction, and is especially applicable to teaching young children and learning about child development.
+It’s nonfiction and is especially applicable to teaching young children and learning about child development.
 Check it out if you love alternative education!

 Intended as a homeschool guide for teaching kids within the home, Brave Learner is all about involving yourself in your child — or students’ — education and truly getting to know children as both students and people in general.
 If homeschooling is or has ever been a part of your experience, check this one out.